dgaydukov/cert-aws/files/sa.md

 Message retention can be configured from 1 min to 14 days (by default - 4 days).
 Visibility Timeout (0 sec    to 12 hours, default - 30sec) - once you app consume a message it becomes invisible to others.
 But until your app notify queue that it processed it message not deleted.
 So this timeout - is how long queue can wait.

+You can get twice same message if
+* received message is not deleted during `VisibilityTimeout` (time during which you should handle message and delete it from queue) default timeout is 60 sec, you can [read more](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html#changing-message-visibility-timeout)
+* `DeleteMessage` operation doesn't delete it on all nodes (since sqs is distributed system it may happen that one node was unavailable for short time and didn't get delete message, then it will deliver message again) - very rare
+You can solve double-delivery problem by making processing request idempotent (no matter how many times it called you always return same result).
+Generally idempotency solve a lot of problem in distributed systems.

+SQS is not replace for message broker like Rabbit/Kafka cause it doesn't support a lot of functionality that message brokers support like routing or message priorities.
+So it's incorrect to compare sqs to kafka, just like compare DynamoDB to MySQL.

+DLQ (dead-letter queue) - queue with messages that failed to processed after n retries (otherwise some messages would retry forever, but you can specify param, so after 10 retry message goes to this queue, and not tried to retry again).

 ###### API Gateway
 API Gateway - managed api service that makes it easy to publish/manage api at any scale.
 It can